RedHatGov/rhmap-workshops/docs/www/4.2/default/drag-and-drop-apps.md

 ---

 ## Working with the forms builder
 The Red Hat Mobile Application Platform Hosted (RHMAP) Studio provides you with all the tools you need to quickly create mobile apps for capturing data submissions using a powerful drag and drop UI.
 Drag & Drop forms-based apps are a way of quickly creating simple mobile apps or prototypes.
-The platform includes features for drag and drop apps such as photos, scan, gps, signature capture, etc.  The apps created can then be easily integrated with backend systems or other cloud services.
+The platform includes features for drag and drop apps such as photos, scan, GPS, signature capture, etc.  The apps created can then be easily integrated with backend systems or other cloud services.
 All Forms based app's functionality is available as RESTful Web Services.

 This lab will step you through how to use the drag and drop builder.